Your Packing List for Summer Travel in Spain

 Health and Beauty

 I’m going to be a bit of a hypocrite here.
 As I mentioned before, it gets insanely hot in Spain during the summer.
 So, of course, you should bring sunscreen!
-Being a melanated lady, I almost never wear sunscreen.
-I barely know anything about SPF levels.
-Don’t be like me!
+Being a dark, melanated lady, I never used to wear sunscreen.
+I barely knew anything about SPF levels.
+Don’t be like that!
 It’s a good practice to wear sunscreen whether you’re a Lupita N’yongo or a Dita Von Teese.
-Maybe I should take my own advice.
+Nowadays, I wear sunscreen during the summer after finding a brand whose smell doesn’t put me off.
+I also wear foundation with SPF 15 or 30 sometimes so my face is extra protected.

 Here’s a full breakdown of the beauty essentials you should have in your carry-on, not including makeup: